 Now is the time to start getting your lawn and flower beds ready for the winter.
-Between now and Halloween your lawn will be ready for its last feeding of fertilizer; your last mowing should be about 2″ high.
+Between Labor Day and Halloween your lawn will be ready for these two last feedings of fertilizer; and think ahead to your last mowing being about 2″ high.
 It is also time to put bark mulch around your plants and shrubs to help hold in the moisture and protect them from the cold.

 Your trees will need 25-30 gallons of water every couple of weeks.
 This should be given all at one time to establish a deep root system.
 More water less often will give you a beautiful and healthy tree.
 You should not be watering your trees more than two times a week unless the tree is newly planted.
 Newly planted trees will need to be watered three times a week.
 Newly planted smaller potted trees and trees with small root balls will need 15-20 gallons of water each time you water.
 Newly planted trees with big root balls will need 20-25 gallons of water each time you water.
 We consider a tree newly planted until it has completed its first summer in your yard.